fusionpbx/fusionpbx-docs/source/accounts.rst

 Accounts
 ************

-In the **Accounts** menu you have access to devices, extensions, gateways and user manager.
+In the **Accounts** menu you have access to devices, extensions, gateways, providers and users.